shawnr/practical-javascript/GLOSSARY.md

 ## local
 Local objects are only known within the scope where they are defined.
 This is typically limited to a code block between two curly braces.
 Local objects are often used within functions, loops, and conditionals for  specific tasks, and they may be named with generic names that are re-used in other local scope contexts.

+## method
+A function related to a Class object.
+Class objects are made up of data properties and methods that perform some behavior or action.
+The methods are the "verbs" of the Class.

+## property
+A piece of data related to a Class object.
+Class objects are made up of data properties, which contain information describing the object, and methods, which perform some behavior or action.
+The properties are the "adjectives" of the Class.

 ## scope
 The context of the code, including all known object, function, and variable references, as it is executed by the interpreter.